-Adobe to end development on Flash Player for mobile [UPDATED]Alex Wagner - Senior News Editor
+Adobe to end development on Flash Player for mobile [UPDATED]Alex Wagner - Editorial Director of News and Content

 Flash support is a feature we've seen touted on just about every mobile platform not named iOS at one point or another, but it doesn't sound like we'll be hearing much about it going forward.
 According to information leaked to ZDNet, Adobe will soon announce its plans to stop development on Flash Player for mobile devices.
 Instead, Adobe will apparently focus more on developing other mobile apps as well as increasing its support of HTML5.
 The announcement does mention that Adobe will continue to support the current versions of mobile Flash that are in use on Android and the BlackBerry PlayBook with bug fixes and security updates.
 The full announcement sent to ZDNet: